skyvers/Aged-care/readme.md

 ## 5. Java Extension

-- #### Conditions
 Before start conditions section, let's create Groups and Users in the application.

 Go to the application and create group for carer, nurse, manager as below:
 Open Admin>Security Admin>Groups